hawtio/hawtio/DEVELOPERS.md

 * hawt.io is a single page web appplication, from [this single page of HTML](https://github.com/hawtio/hawtio/blob/master/hawtio-web/src/main/webapp/index.html)
 * we use [AngularJS routing](http://docs.angularjs.org/api/ng.directive:ngView) to display different [partial pages](https://github.com/hawtio/hawtio/tree/master/hawtio-web/src/main/webapp/app/core/html) depending on which tab/view you choose.
 You'll notice that the partials are simple HTML fragments which use [AngularJS](http://angularjs.org/) attributes (starting with **ng-**) along with some {{expressions}} in the markup.
 * other than the JavaScript libraries listed above which live in [webapp/lib](https://github.com/hawtio/hawtio/tree/master/hawtio-web/src/main/webapp/lib) and are [included in the index.html](https://github.com/hawtio/hawtio/blob/master/hawtio-web/src/main/webapp/index.html), we then implement [AngularJS](http://angularjs.org/) controllers using [TypeScript](http://typescriptlang.org/).
-All the typescript source is in the [webapp/app directory](https://github.com/hawtio/hawtio/tree/master/hawtio-web/src/main/webapp/app) which is then compiled into the [webapp/app/app.js file](https://github.com/hawtio/hawtio/blob/master/hawtio-web/src/main/webapp/app/app.js)
+All the typescript source is in the [in files in webapp/app/*/js/*.ts](https://github.com/hawtio/hawtio/tree/master/hawtio-web/src/main/webapp/app) which is then compiled into the [webapp/app/app.js file](https://github.com/hawtio/hawtio/blob/master/hawtio-web/src/main/webapp/app/app.js)
 * to be able to compile with TypeScript we need to use the various [TypeScript definition files](https://github.com/hawtio/hawtio/tree/master/hawtio-web/src/main/d.ts) to define the optionally statically typed APIs for the various APIs we use
 * the controllers use the [Jolokia JavaScript API](http://jolokia.org/reference/html/clients.html#client-javascript) to interact with the server side JMX mbeans